sd-f/raspberry-demo-blinking/README.md

 You need:
   - Raspberry B+ (i guess it will work on all the others the same way)
-  - Raspbarian (nearly everything you need is set up already and pre-installed
+  - Raspbarian (nearly everything you need is pre-installed and set up already)
   - Java JDK8 (at least i used it because it came pre-installed on pi, if you do not already have it --> http://www.raspberrypi.org/oracle-java-on-raspberry-pi/)
   - WiringPi (follow steps on http://wiringpi.com/download-and-install/)
   - PI4J (I installed pi4j with the guide on http://pi4j.com/install.html very easy)